Travis Scott Denies Kylie Jenner Cheating Allegations In Emotional Instagram

 "It's really affecting when u see false things written about u," he wrote.
 "Once again these false stories about me are simply not true.
 Focusing on life, music, and family at this moment is what's real."

 More music, less rumors may be on Scott's wishlist, but already his new song is causing a stir.
-He officially released the track "Highest In the Room," a song which Jenner previously used in a promo for Kylie Cosmetics and which seemingly hints at trust issues in a relationship.
+He officially released the track "Highest in the Room," a song which Jenner previously used in a promo for Kylie Cosmetics and which seemingly hints at trust issues in a relationship.

-"She saw my eyes, she know I'm gone/I see some things that you might fear/I’m doin' a show, I'll be back soon/That ain't what she wanna hear," Scott sings on the track.
+"She saw my eyes, she know I'm gone / I see some things that you might fear / I’m doin' a show, I'll be back soon / That ain't what she wanna hear," Scott sings on the track.

 Advertisement